ARTICLES

 United Selection's Breeding Farm in Cayambe

 At a 1 to 2-hour drive—depending on the traffic—from the country's capital Quito you'll find yourself in rose heaven.
 Well, you're at almost 3,000 meters above sea level, so for many earthlings a little closer to heaven anyway.
 United Selections has been in this area for many years already, but in March 2024 they opened their new office here.
-Situated amidst the picturesque landscapes of the Andes mountains the brand-new showhouse showcases an exquisite array of standard and spray roses, meticulously selected to thrive in the region’s unique environmental conditions.
+Situated amidst the beautiful landscapes of the Andes mountains the brand-new showhouse showcases an exquisite collection of standard and spray roses, carefully selected to thrive in the region’s unique environmental conditions.

 Jelle Posthumus, CEO at United Selections, says: